JoelHill/go-rest-http-blaster/GODOC.md

     // a logger from the current context.
 If this function
     // is not set, the client will create a new logger for
     // the Request.
+    // Deprecated: This function will return a generic Logger interface (defined in github.com/InVisionApp/go-logger) instead of a vendor-specific implementation
-    //DEPRECATED: This function will be removed in release 4.0 ContextLoggerProviderFunc func(ctx context.Context) (log.Logger, bool)
+    ContextLoggerProviderFunc func(ctx context.Context) (*logrus.Entry, bool)

     // RequestIDProviderFunc is a function that provides the
     // parent Request id used in tracing the caller's Request.